apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

     "bytebuffer" uses off-heap memory within the JVM.

-    Both "array" and "bytebuffer" will consume memory proportional to the partition size * active+pending block uploads.
+    Both "array" and "bytebuffer" will consume memory in a single stream up to the number of blocks set by:

-    If using memory buffering, keep the fs.s3a.threads.max and fs.s3a.max.total.tasks values to to avoid running out of memory.

-    This configuration option has no effect if fs.s3a.block.output is false.
+        fs.s3a.multipart.size * fs.s3a.fast.upload.active.blocks.

+    If using either of these mechanisms, keep this value low

+    The total number of threads performing work across all threads is set by fs.s3a.threads.max, with fs.s3a.max.total.tasks values setting the number of queued work items.
   </description>
 </property>